iAmErmac/PyWeaponWheel-VR/README.md

 Check the PyWeaponWheel discussion over here: https://forum.zdoom.org/viewtopic.php?t=61061

+## What Changed in VR Version?
+* Since level freezing also locks up head-tracking so it is replaced by new codes to freeze all monsters and projectiles instead
+* Mouse control for the weapon wheel is replaced by joystick control (off-hand joystick)
+* When weapon wheel is open the player movement is disabled
+* Releasing weapon wheel button no longer closes the wheel.
+Instead need to press "attack" or "use" button to select highlighted weapon and close weapon wheel.

 ## Known Issues
-* Anything other than weapons, monsters and actors will not freeze when the weapon wheel is open, including ACS scripts and platforms/lifts.
+* Anything other than monsters and proectiles will not freeze when the weapon wheel is open including decorative actors, ACS scripts and platforms/lifts.

 ## How Does This Interact With Mods?